kevinsmithwebdev-zz/getting-a-job/job.md

 ### &nbsp;&nbsp;&nbsp;&nbsp; Self-taught? - Wait?
 I Can Do This in My Pajamas?

 There is also the self-taught route.
-This is the one I ended up doing, with the help of a free online bootcamp, a few books, and a lot of youtube videos.
+This is the one I ended up doing, with the help of a free online bootcamp, a few books, and a lot of YouTube videos.
 Granted, it fit my personality well as I have always been curious, am methodical, love to learn, and love researching things.
 (These are great qualities for coders, btw.)

-There are a lot of resources out there: books, blog articles, youtube videos, pay videos, Stack Overflow, etc. Really, there is nothing you can learn in a CS degree or a bootcamp that you can't learn at home.
+There are a lot of resources out there: books, blog articles, YouTube videos, pay videos, Stack Overflow, etc. Really, there is nothing you can learn in a CS degree or a bootcamp that you can't learn at home.
 The question is *will* you learn it.
 Do you have the will power to learn things, even the boring parts?
 Some people do, some people don't.

 There are also some negatives to being self-taught.
 It is hard to gauge your progress.
 In a forum where I regularly participate, you have no idea how often I have to help calm down new self-taught coders because they are freaking out because they cannot understand JavaScript closures after a three minute lesson.
 They think they're the only one - they assume it is easy for everyone else.
 And you miss out on networking possibilities and learning opportunities from interacting with other coders (Don't underestimate this.)
 If you live in a developed area, you can find a meetup to help with these, but if you don't it might be more difficult.
 It can get lonely.